-How do I make a PeeTime?
+How do I become a Peep?

 So, for example, in Harry Potter 6, we have a PeeTime where you miss Harry getting his Advanced Potions book.
 It’s important to the plot, but honestly easy to miss: he gets the book and realizes someone smart – but unknown – owned it previously.
 Easy to sum up and now you know what is going on.

 There has to be a scene of at least three-four minutes where you can skip out and not worry you wasted your hard-earned movie ticket money – we want you to be able to slip back into the movie and be able to pick up the gist of things.
 So we look for scenes that can be described in a few words.
-You are always welcome to submit PeeTimes you think are better.

 We try to add Peetimes for as many movies as we can.
 We do all of the wide-release movies and a handful of limited releases.
 Our general rule of thumb is to watch all of the movies that come to our local eight-screen AMC theater.